jackthootinsley/sql-crash-course/README.md

 - **End of week 2: Capstone Mini Project**
   End-to-end project: choose a dataset, design schema, write KPI queries, create dashboards, and push to GitHub.

 ---

-## Goals

-By completing this project, I demonstrate the ability to
-- Write **professional-grade SQL queries** on real-world datasets
-- Understand **relational modeling, normalization, and star schemas**
-- Optimize queries for performance on large datasets
-- Practice **ETL pipelines, security, and dashboard creation**
-- Maintain a **portfolio-ready GitHub repository** with SQL scripts and visualizations
-- Communicate insights effectively to non-technical stakeholders

----

 ## How to Run Queries